-I adopt a hierarchical approach to this issue: I begin with the overall attractiveness of the theme park industry, look at the theme park business in Europe, consider Disney's competitive advantage in operating a European theme park, then look at more specific aspects for the Paris project.
+I adopt a hierarchical approach to this issue: I begin with the overall attractiveness of the theme park industry, look at the theme park business in Europe, consider Disney's competitive advantage in operating a European theme park, and then look at more specific aspects of the Paris project.
 Hence:

 - 1. Attractiveness of the theme park industry.
-The case has little information on the theme park industry as a whole.
+The case has little information on the industry.
 Nevertheless, I find it useful to get students thinking about the nature of this business and the structural features likely to drive it to profitability.
-From a Porter five-forces viewpoint, key features are likely to be: - Few players in most markets. - Highly differentiated offerings. - Large scale, capital intensive, and most costs fixed: hence, profitability is highly dependent on capacity utilization operate close to full capacity and they can be very profitable; during seasonal or cyclical slumps, huge losses are possible. - Many substitutes most other family leisure pursuits are potential competitors. - Entry barriers are very high. - 2.
+From a Porter Five-Forces viewpoint, key features are likely to be: - Few players in most markets. - Highly differentiated offerings. - Large scale, capital intensive, and most costs fixed hence profitability highly dependent upon capacity utilization (operate close to full capacity and they can be very profitable; during seasonal or cyclical slumps, huge losses are possible). - Many substitutes most other family leisure pursuits are potential competitors. - Entry barriers very high. - 2.
 Attractiveness of the theme park industry in Europe.
 The main differences between Europe and the US concern the underdevelopment of the European market.
 There are very few theme parks in Europe but is this positive (latent demand, little competition) or is it a warning (Europeans don't want or need US-style theme parks because their leisure preferences and vacation preferences are different (more diverse and more conservative))?
-It is also evident that substitute competition is likely to be greater in Europe: Europeans don't need a "magic kingdom" with a Cinderella's castle; they've got real kingdoms with real castles. - 3.
+It is also evident that substitute competition is likely to be greater in Europe: Europeans don't need a "magic kingdom" with Cinderella's castle; they've got real kingdoms with real castles. - 3.
 Disney's ability to establish a competitive advantage in the European theme park industry.
 Whether or not the European theme park business is a potentially attractive sector, it seems likely that Disney has the potential to earn a return that is considerably better than the industry average because of the vast arsenal of resources and capabilities that it can deploy.
-These include: - financial resources; - Disney's massive reputation and consumer recognition; - Disney's characters; - the technology and designs that Disney has developed and applied to its existing theme parks; - Disney's capabilities in designing and operating attractions; - Disney's capabilities in managing government relations; - the advantages derived from four major theme parks in terms of scale economies, learning economies, and opportunities for best practice transfer.
+These include: - financial resources; - Disney's massive reputation and consumer recognition;

-- 4. The prospects for a Disney theme park based near Paris.
-As the case explains, Disney considered a number of possible locations of a European theme park, in the end it came down to a choice between Paris and Barcelona.
+- Disney's characters; - the technology and designs that Disney has developed and applied to its existing theme parks; - Disney's capabilities in designing and operating; - Disney's capabilities in managing government relations; - the advantages derived from four major theme parks in terms of scale economies, learning economies, and opportunities for best practice transfer. - 4.
+The prospects for a Disney theme park based near Paris.
+As the case explains, Disney considered a number of possible locations for a European theme park.
+In the end it came down to a choice between Paris and Barcelona.
 Did Disney back the right horse?
-The advantages of Paris were: - it is accessible to very large population within easy traveling distance; - Paris is a major tourist destination; - the local population center was capable of supporting workforce requirements; - generous government support large area of land made available at a modest cost, provision of first-class transportation linkages, and good tax breaks.
+The advantages of Paris were: - accessible to very large population within easy traveling distance; - Paris a major tourist destination; - local population center capable of supporting work force requirements; - generous government support: large area of land made available at a modest cost, provision of first class transportation linkages, and good tax breaks.